cmacrury/cmacrury.github.io-old/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
-I'm a postdoctoral research scholar at Columbia Business School where I'm advised by Will Ma.
+I'm a Postdoctoral Research Scholar at Columbia Business School where I'm advised by Will Ma.
 Previously, I obtained my PhD from the Department of Computer Science at the University of Toronto under the supervision of Allan Borodin.
 I'm fortunate to be supported by an NSERC Postdoctoral Fellowship (PDF).